CultureAsData-UIUC/is310-fall-2024/_schedule/03-histories-of-culture-and-computing.md

 class_date: 2024-09-03
 ---

-## In-Class Agenda
+## REVISED In-Class Agenda

+**Unfortunately, Prof. LeBlanc has a family emergency and cannot attend class in person today.
+Class will instead be lead by TA, Jess Frye.
+Please note will there is not participation grades for discussion, there will be for the group activity.**

-- [ ] Discuss the assigned readings
+- [ ] Discuss the assigned readings is **now postponed until Thursday**.
-- [ ] Answer any questions from the [Introduction to Versioning & Git]({{site.baseurl}}/materials/introducing-humanities-computing/03-intro-versioning-git/) and discuss some advanced collaborative coding features of GitHub
+- [ ] Short talk on career opportunities from the iSchool.
-- [ ] Assign groups based on Initial Interest Survey responses and work through the first group prompt (To Be Posted).
+- [ ] Meet your group members and start working through the first group assignment [Mass Digitization & Digital Libraries]({{site.baseurl}}/collecting-digitizing-culture).
+- [ ] Time permitting: Continue working through the [Introduction to Versioning & Git]({{site.baseurl}}/materials/introducing-humanities-computing/03-intro-versioning-git/) and start reading through the [Advanced Git & GitHub]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github).
+Please contact Prof. LeBlanc via Discord if you have questions or difficulties with the materials, and we will be discussing them in class on Thursday.

 ## Assigned Materials